 In my humble opinion, the best showcase for primo Bonzo (John Bonham of Led Zeppelin) is the entire album "Physical Graffiti".
-If he didn't get it all out on PG, then the rest of the best is to be found on "Presence" -- especially the songs "For Your Life", "Hots On For Nowhere" and "Tea For One".
+If he didn't get it all out on PG, then the rest of his best is to be found on "Presence" -- especially the songs "For Your Life", "Hots On For Nowhere" and "Tea For One".

 Unless you're a Buddy Rich, Don Henley or Ringo Starr, most drummers find out that the crowd didn't come just to see them!
 I'll of course have more to say about drummers later...
 So where do we start?
 With an instrument?...an artful connection to current events?...the chemistry between band members?
 There are so many factors that go into producing a major new sound.
 Oh heck, I'll just start with a little about drums and percussion and that will probably lead me somewhere!
 Perhaps the drummer is the place to start!
 After all, don't you always hear that the beat is basic?
 Let that be our "pedestrian beat" idea as we waltz through this topic.

 The drums have been widely used as signals to the other musicians, as well as being part of the song.
 They can signal the starting tempo, the ending of the song and even transitions within a song.
 Just off the top of my head I can come up with several examples for you.
 Led Zeppelin kicks off the songs "Rock and Roll", "D'yer Mak'er", "When the Levee Breaks" and, of course, "Moby Dick" with the drums.
 The Edgar Winter Group wakes up "Frankenstein" with them, and Thin Lizzy uses them to introduce us to "Johnny the Fox Meets Jimmy the Weed".
 Also, the Rolling Stones' song "Honky Tonk Woman", Aerosmith's "Walk This Way" and the Grateful Dead's "The Music Never Stopped", all begin with the drums playing solo.
-Even the Beatles start a song or two with the drums -- "What You're Doing" and "Tell Me Why", for example.
+Even the Beatles start a song or two with the drums -- "Something", "What You're Doing" and "Tell Me Why", for example.
 Although "Tell Me Why" also has bass and piano accents at the start.

 When the drums start playing in Led Zeppelin's signature song, "Stairway to Heaven", they signal a transition in the song past the point of no return.
 It is definitely a rock song from then until that last line.
-The Beatles may have even used the drums to signal the abrupt ending of the song, "I Want You (She's So Heavy)".
+The Beatles may have even used the drums to signal the abrupt ending of their song, "I Want You (She's So Heavy)".
 If you listen closely in the left channel, after the song gets windy and surreal for a while, you can hear Ringo give a rounded "tssst" on the Hi-hat after not having done one in a while, and exactly two repetitions after that, the song cuts!